 Overall, First Chapter Fridays were a smashing success.
 Below, I’ve detailed the process I used.

+First Chapter Fridays are one of the highlights of my week, and students regularly share with me that they enjoy the process.
 Students love it when I read to them.
 Every Friday, I read one chapter of a new book to my students.
 Hopefully, one of them asks to read it.
 If no one takes the book, that’s ok!
 Students relaxed while I read, and they experienced a new author, genre, point of view, and on.

 My general goal of First Chapter Fridays is to introduce students to new books.
 By doing so, I am also showcasing new genres and authors.
 Many ELA teachers feel like their curriculum is jam-packed.
 By spending ten minutes a week reading a new book, you can experience some freedom and choice.